Particular/docs.particular.net/samples/hosting/kubernetes-simple/sample.md

 component: Core
 ---

 This sample demonstrates a simple deployment of NServiceBus endpoints inside Kubernetes.
-The goal of the sample is to demonstrate hosting of endpoints inside Kubernetes in the most self-contained way possible, and therefore makes a few tradeoffs like using the learning transport and persistence to avoid having to pull in additional images from public registries.
+The goal of the sample is to demonstrate the hosting of endpoints inside Kubernetes in the most self-contained way possible and therefore makes a few tradeoffs like using the learning transport and persistence to avoid having to pull in additional images from public registries.

 ## Prerequisites

-In order to run the sample it is necessary to have Kubernetes locally installed by either using [Minikube](https://minikube.sigs.k8s.io/docs/) or [Microk8s](https://microk8s.io).
+To run the sample it is necessary to have Kubernetes locally installed by either using [Minikube](https://minikube.sigs.k8s.io/docs/) or [Microk8s](https://microk8s.io).
 For the version with the local registry, Microk8s has been proven to work in the most straightforward way on Linux.

 When running on [Windows with Docker, the built-in Kubernetes cluster support](https://docs.docker.com/desktop/kubernetes/) in combination with a public [docker registry](https://hub.docker.com/) works best.